VadymSachenko/TechWriteIt/ai-technical-writing/ai-use-case/ai-use-case-writing-docs-from-templates.md

 ## Example prompt, template and result

-This section demonstrates the practical application of the techniques discussed in preceeding sections:
+This section demonstrates the practical application of the techniques discussed in preceding sections:
 - A complete prompt that incorporates all the best practices we've covered
 - The template structure used to guide the AI
 - The final output showing how the AI processed the information